A black and white logo for synergy four services

 Do you ignore tiny ceiling stains, thinking it's just a harmless leak?

 Think again!
 Over time, this hidden water damage can lead to severe problems.
 Soon, you will notice a musty smell in your room.
-Hidden behind that leaky roof is a silent invader—
+Hidden behind that leaky roof is a silent invader—mould.

 A minor issue soon transforms into significant trouble and can even cause health problems for your family.